How B2B Companies Build Industry Authority Through Thought Leadership

 What This Guide Covers

 B2B buyers are not choosing the cheapest vendor.
 They are choosing the one they trust most.
-According to the 2024 Edelman-LinkedIn B2B Thought Leadership Impact Study, 60% of decision-makers say thought leadership content directly influences their purchasing decisions.
+Buyers consistently report that a vendor's thought leadership content plays a direct role in shaping their purchasing decisions.
 The companies winning the most profitable deals are not outspending on ads.
 They are out-publishing, out-speaking, and out-educating their competitors.

 Most B2B companies treat authority as a byproduct of doing good work.
 The companies that actually win their category treat it as a deliberate strategy.